King's Health Partners' Summer SchoolRelevant to: Research

 Each July, GCSE students from Lambeth, Lewisham and Southwark are given a unique insight into the world of medical research at the annual King’s Health Partners (KHP) Summer School.

 Organised by the National Institute of Health Research (NIHR) Biomedical Research Centre (BRC) at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, the week-long school gives young Londoners the chance to learn from some of the world’s leading scientists.

-Last year 24 students enjoyed interactive sessions such as life saving skills at the Simulation and Interactive Learning (SaIL) Centre at St Thomas’ Hospital, extracting DNA from strawberries with scientists at King’s College London, and talking to patients and medical trial participants at the Maudsley Hospital.
+Last year 20 students enjoyed interactive sessions such as life saving skills at the Simulation and Interactive Learning (SaIL) Centre at St Thomas’ Hospital, learning about stem cells from scientists at King’s College London, and taking part in a mental health simulation workshop at the Maudsley Hospital.

 The Summer School finished with a celebration event featuring presentations from the students to an invited audience of friends, family and teachers.

 Professor Graham Lord, director of the NIHR Guy’s and St Thomas’ Biomedical Research Centre said "It was very rewarding for myself and colleagues to work with the local students who joined us for the Summer School.
 Their intellectual curiosity and dedicated engagement in activities was impressive.

 “Every day my colleagues and I work towards the goal of discovering new ways to diagnose and treat diseases, in order to improve the lives of our patients and the clinical care that they receive.
 I hope that the Summer School inspired these students to consider careers across clinical research and clinical care.”